-This Classic Breakfast Coffee Cake Recipe is a moist and buttery recipe, which is made with sour cream and walnuts.
-It’s the ultimate comfort food recipe, ready in about 1 hour and 40 minutes.
+This Classic Breakfast Coffee Cake Recipe is a buttery and tender recipe, which is made with rich sour cream and a crunchy cinnamon walnut streusel.
+It’s the perfect weekend breakfast, ready in about 1 hour.

 Jump to RecipeClassic Breakfast Coffee Cake Recipe Ingredients